About our Data

 For all these reasons, it's hard to put a clear value on a location.

-Our location scores are a collection of numerical ratings that evaluate different aspects of a location - things like transit quality, access to restaurants, and quietness.
+Our Location Scores are a collection of numerical ratings that evaluate different aspects of a location — things like transit quality, access to restaurants, and quietness.
+They are designed to be human-readable, so that they can be surfaced directly in consumer-facing experiences without further interpretation.

 This PDF describes what the values of 0-10 mean for their respective scores.